top of page

 Book Chapters

 The Colonial Origins of Diverse Property-Rights to Land and the Long-Term Economic Implications in North and South America, with Martin Fiszbein and Gary Libecap.
-Forthcoming in Ernst Nordtveit and Erich Schanze eds.
-The Changing Role of
+2023.
+Ernst Nordtveit ed.
+The Changing Role of Property Law; Rights, Values, and Concepts.
+Edward Elgar, Northampton, MA, pp. 54-80.

 Contracting and the Commons: Linking the Insight of Elinor Ostrom and Gary Libecap.
 2020.

 with Bryan Leonard.
-The Environmental Optimism of Elinor Ostrom, Center for Growth and Opportunity, pp.149-172.
+The Environmental Optimism of Elinor Ostrom.
+Center for Growth and Opportunity, pp.149-172.
 (Peer-reviewed)

 Chapter pdf available here.